UofTPsychProg-fall-2019/Project2-nosmasa/README.md

 3.Visualize Diagnosis Age Sex Graph.PNG is a visualization of diosgnstic status by age filtered by sex.

+FEEL FREE TO RUN THE PIPELINE YOURSELF, just need to download the excel file.

 Legend for the variables in the excel sheet:
 ID	= Subject ID
 Diagnosis